What is a Credit Card BIN and How These Six Little Numbers can Protect Your Bottom Line

 5. Phone number for that bank

-With this information, businesses can chose to accept or decline transactions when pre-paid cards are being used and request that another form of payment be provided.
+With this information, businesses can choose to accept or decline transactions when pre-paid cards are being used and request that another form of payment be provided.
 Doing so can save businesses money in lost revenue from fraudulent transactions, reduce charge-backs and lower fees associated with high-risk transactions.